HGlass07/Mildew-Detection/README.md

 ### CodeInstitute
 - Repo template and raw image data from Handbook: Mildew Detection in Cherry Leaves
-- Data cleaning and set splitting code from the 'data collection' and 'data preperation' sections of the malaria detection walkthrough project
+- Data cleaning and set splitting code from the 'data collection' and 'data preparation' sections of the malaria detection walkthrough project
 - Code for displaying graph of number of images in sets from the 'image augmentation' section of the malaria detection walkthrough project
 - Code for ML performance dashboard page repurposed from ML performance page from the malaria detection walkthrough project